Our staff will respond to your query promptly and provide detailed information to your questions.

 Sadly, every expedition must come to an end.
 When you reach Punta Arenas, on the edge of the Strait of Magellan, it is time to say goodbye.
 Your journey home continues with your flight to Santiago de Chile.

-Prices are from prices, per person, for Polar Outside cabins.
+Prices are from prices, per person.
 Ask us about prices for Arctic Superior cabins and Suites.

 All planned activities are subject to weather and ice conditions.